-(b) Cash and cash equivalents
+(b) Cash and bank balances

-Cash and cash equivalents consist of balances and deposits with banks which have an insignificant risk of changes in fair value with original maturities of three months or less, and are used by the AOB in the management of their short term commitments.
-For the purpose of the statement of cash flows, cash and cash equivalents are presented net of restricted deposits, if any.
+Cash and bank balances consist of balances and deposits with banks which have an insignificant risk of changes in fair value with original maturities of three months or less, and are used by the AOB in the management of its short term commitments.
+For the purpose of the statement of cash flows, cash and bank balances are presented net of restricted deposits, if any.